minvws/nl-covid19-dbco-app-ios/README.md

 This repository contains the iOS implementation of the Dutch COVID-19 DBCO app.

 * The iOS app is located in the repository you are currently viewing.
-* The Android can be found here: https://github.com/minvws/nl-covid19-dbco-app-android
+* The Android app can be found here: https://github.com/minvws/nl-covid19-dbco-app-android
 * The Backend repository can be found here: https://github.com/minvws/nl-covid19-dbco-app-backend
 * Designs can be found here: https://github.com/minvws/nl-covid19-dbco-app-design
 * Technical documentation can be found here: https://github.com/minvws/nl-covid19-dbco-app-coordination